psychelzh/cogstruct-old/config/README.md

 This check will remove subjects based on the count of correct responses.

-- When `chance_acc` is not `0`: A binomial distribution (parameter $n$: the total number of trials, and parameter $p$: the chance level of accuracy) will be used to determine the criterion of the minimal number of correct responses.
+- When `chance_acc` is set: A binomial distribution (parameter $n$: the total number of trials, and parameter $p$: the chance level of accuracy) will be used to determine the criterion of the minimal number of correct responses.
-- When `chance_acc` is `0`: Setting chance level to `0` means the chance level is not fixed or very hard to determine.
-Therefore, there is no theoretical criterion based on probability theory.
-Currently, there will be ***no checking*** of count of correct responses for this type. <!-- TODO: Try to guess a minimal chance level? -->
+- When `cheat_acc` is set: A binomial distribution (parameter $n$: the total number of trials, and parameter $p$: the cheat level of accuracy) will be used to determine the criterion of the maximal number of correct responses.

 ## Response rate checking